CARMIN-org/CARMIN-server/README.md

 ## Usage

-CARMIN-server automatically creates an admin user with `admin` as username and password.
+CARMIN-server automatically creates an admin user with `admin` as username.
+The password is printed to the console upon launching the server for the first time.

 You can get your `apiKey` by authenticating into the system: